top of page

 The challenge is, you don't see high quality strength training represented in the media.
 Instead you see core workouts that promise a flat stomach, triceps exercises for toned arms, time consuming programs that are designed for body builders, high accountability (expensive) programs promising to push you harder, influencers that tell you you soreness is good, and toning exercises with low resistance and high reps.
 These ignore the movement science principles that provide what you really want, in less time and with less worry.

-This is why I created Start Well, the step by step program that teaches you how to do high quality exercise rather than pushing you to do more exercise and feel exhausted and overwhelmed.
+This is why I created Start Well, the step-by-step program that teaches you how to do high-quality exercise rather than pushing you to do more exercise and feel exhausted and overwhelmed.

-© 2023 by Exercising Well
+© 2025 by Exercising Well

 bottom of page